Wichita Falls Ra7dio3

 For the general public, CB Radio had begun to fade away by the time I left the Army.
 Today, it’s just a shadow of its former self, but it’s a strong shadow with very active and dedicated enthusiasts.

 Now, more about Amateur (ham) Radio.
 I've been a ham since 1982 and an Amateur Extra since 1983.
 I got all my testing out of the way during the first 4 months at the FCC Field Office in Dallas.
 I've got a stack of U.S. and DX QSL cards buried somewhere.
 I find digital communications - being a keyboard ham - boring as heck.
 Satellites?
 Cool but not for me.
 I appreciate the work the storm spotters do but that activity has never interested me, either.
-So, these days all I do is listen to Morse code on the HF bands to keep my speed at around 25 words per minute.
-That's fast enough for me.
+These days, the heterodynes of a busy AM CB Radio channel, with Morse code running in the background, is music to my ears!

 KHT 0496